Issei Ishii

-Issei Ishii (石井一成, Ishii Issei) is a Japanese kickboxer and Muay Thai fighter, currently competing in the bantamweight division of K-1.
+Issei Ishii (石井一成, Ishii Issei) is a Japanese kickboxer and Muay Thai fighter.
+He is the current K-1 Bantamweight Champion.

 Martial arts career

 KNOCK OUT

 Ishii faced the one-time Lumpinee Stadium flyweight title challenger Kazuki Osaki for the inaugural KNOCK OUT Flyweight championship at KING OF KNOCK OUT 2018 on December 9, 2018.
 He won the fight by majority decision, with all three judges scoring the bout 49–48 in his favor.

 Ishii faced Yoddoy Kaewsamrit for the WPMF World Flyweight championship in his next fight, at KODO 4 on February 24, 2019.
 He won the fight by a third-round technical knockout.